prisms-center/CASMcode_docs/_formats/casm/clex/ClexBasis.md

   Basis function coefficient value.
 Not printed in `basis.json`.
 This is an optional value in the `eci.json` file.
 Not including the `eci` attribute indicates the coefficient value is zero and the corresponding basis functions do not need to be evaluated for property prediction.

-#### Prototype cluster JSON object

-- {: #invariant-group} `invariant_group`: array of int

-  Indices (begins with 0) of symmetry operations in the [prim] factor group which leave the prototype cluster invariant (up to lattice vector translations).

-- {: #invariant-group-descriptions} `invariant_group_descriptions`: array of string

-  Descriptions of the invariant group operations, following the conventions of the International Tables for Crystallography, and using the fractional representation for coordinates and vectors.

-  Example:

-      "invariant_group_descriptions" : [
-        "1",
-        "2 x, 0.5, -x",
-        "2 0, y, 0",
-        "2 x, 0.5-x, x",
-        "m x, y, x",
-        "m 2*x, 0.5-x+y, -2*y",
-        "m x, y, -x",
-        "-1 0.0000000 0.5000000 0.0000000"
-      ]

-- {: #max-length} `max_length`: number

-  Maximum distance between sites in the cluster.

-- {: #min-length} `min_length`: number

-  Minimum distance between sites in the cluster.

-- {: #sites } `sites`: array of integral site coordinates

-  Sites are represented using integral site coordinates `[b, i, j, k]`, where b=sublattice index, and i,j,k are lattice vector indices.

-  Example:

-      "sites" : [
-        [ 0, 0, 0, 0 ],
-        [ 0, 0, 1, 0 ]
-      ]

 #### Site functions JSON object